SAP-samples/teched2025-AI163/exercises/ex4/ex4-create-joule-agent.md

 - Makes autonomous decisions based on data and context.
 - Communicates naturally with warehouse supervisors.

-In short, this is where your **Agentic Warehouse Operations** scenario becomes fully functional.
+In short, this is where your **Logistics Agent** scenario becomes fully functional.

 ---